Y.O.G.A. for Youth NC Teacher Training

 This is our sixth year of working with the Durham Arts Council’s Creative Arts in Public and Private Schools (CAPS) program, a partnership between the Arts Council and Durham Public Schools.
 The 46-year-old program places professional artists (including yoga teachers) of all sorts in classrooms across Durham, Granville and Orange counties to provide “creative and interactive residencies” that teach a variety of life skills through the arts to over 20,000 students each year.
 CAPS artists do other work in the community, as well, and provide programming to childhood centers, preschools and various after-school services.
 We are excited about returning to Sandy Ridge Elementary School and working with first graders this year.

-We are happy to continue our ongoing, four-year yoga programming relationship with the Justice Theater Project in Raleigh, which organizes summer camps for children at the Emily K Center in Durham, Francis of Assisi Church in Raleigh, and through Passage Home at the Safety Club in Raleigh.
-Daily yoga and meditation sessions help these young performers be on top of their game!
+For ten years we have collaborated with the Justice Theater Project to offer yoga programming during summer camps for children at the Emily K Center in Durham and Francis of Assisi Church in Raleigh.
+Daily yoga and mediation sessions help these young performers be on top of their game!